edgarsilva/dronocargo/README.md

-# MY_WEBAPP - Online Ordering Webapp
+# Dronocargo - Online Ordering Webapp

 ## Tech Stack

-MY_WEBAPP Webapp Client - Webapp is set up to consume the MY_WEBAPP API, the tech stack consists of the following:
+Dronocargo Webapp Client - Webapp is set up to consume the Dronocargo API, the tech stack consists of the following:

 #### Server Side

-Serving the Webapp Client sstatic assets (html, js, css, etc) is a Lite Express.js Server, this is also used for light session management, keys, Vendor APIs interactions that need to happen on server and are not relevant to the MY_WEBAPP API (like oAuth flows), also this should let us du SSR (Server Side Rendering) and SEO (Search Engine Optimizations) if we need to.
+Serving the Webapp Client sstatic assets (html, js, css, etc) is a Lite Express.js Server, this is also used for light session management, keys, Vendor APIs interactions that need to happen on server and are not relevant to the Dronocargo API (like oAuth flows), also this should let us du SSR (Server Side Rendering) and SEO (Search Engine Optimizations) if we need to.

 Located at the root of our app, point of entry `index.js` as usual, dependencies can be checked in the `package.json`